hoangduong-coder/material-chatbot-frontend/README.md

 | Range | Display ID satisfied with a given range | Find materials whose diameter from 200-300 |
 | All params | Give an ID and the bot shows all information about that material | MAT0003 |

-- * **Note:** Unfortunately, any other questions whose contents are not mentioned above can not be answer. *
+-***Note:** Unfortunately, any other questions whose contents are not mentioned above can not be answer.*

 ## Available Scripts and setup